Skip to main content

 "The minimum liquid capacity requirements of Paragraph (a) of this Rule shall be met by use of a single two compartment tank or by two tanks installed in series.
 The tanks in series may be constructed with or without a baffle wall.
 Each tank shall have a minimum liquid capacity of 1,000 gallons."

-This is a significant departure from many states: North Carolina requires either two compartments in a single tank OR two tanks in series for every permitted installation.
-A single-compartment 1,000-gallon tank alone does NOT meet the current rule — it must have an internal compartment wall or be paired with a second 1,000-gallon tank in series.
+North Carolina is different from many states: it requires either two compartments in one tank or two tanks in series for every approved installation.
+A single-compartment 1,000-gallon tank alone does not meet the current rule.
+It must have an internal wall or be paired with another 1,000-gallon tank in series.

 Effluent Filter — Rule 18E .1404